persuaded9041/poke-solus-fr/README.md

 ## Elevator pitch

-_Pokémon Solus RGB_ is a near-vanilla romhack of Gen 1 (Red & Blue).
-It changes _only a few things_ from the original games, without overhauling so much that it ceases to be Gen 1, and the whole thing becomes a [Ship of Theseus paradox](https://en.wikipedia.org/wiki/Ship_of_Theseus).
+_Pokémon Solus RGB_ is a minimal, near-vanilla romhack of Gen 1 (Red & Blue).
+It aims to enhance the solo gameplay experience by mitigating the need for trading, and "forward-patching" some features and learnset updates from Yellow and Gen 2.

+Overall, it changes _only a few things_ from the original games, without overhauling so much that it ceases to be Gen 1, and the whole thing becomes a [Ship of Theseus paradox](https://en.wikipedia.org/wiki/Ship_of_Theseus).

 Quick overview of changes:
-1. All 151 Pokémon are obtainable through normal means
+1. All 151 Pokémon are obtainable through in-game means
 2. Some new gameplay features have been added
     - HMs can be taught to party Pokémon without using up one of their move slots
     - Four new TMs have been added to support forward-patched learnsets